Nu11ify/hadesproject/README.md

 # hadesproject

-Hello! welcome to my journey
+Hello! welcome to my journey.

-Stay for a while?
+'Portfolio' contain bigger projects ive done in the past.
+'Misc projects' contain what i currently work on and miscellaneous code.
+Just a bunch of working and non working code.